NCAA women’s basketball: Top-ranked South Carolina prevails to reach Elite Eight

 GREENSBORO, N.C. — Aliyah Boston had 28 points and 22 rebounds, and top-seeded South Carolina moved on to the Elite Eight with a 69-61 victory over North Carolina on Friday night in the NCAA Tournament.

-The Gamecocks (32-2) will take on either No. 3 seed Iowa State or 10th-seeded Creighton in the Greensboro Region for a spot in the Final Four on Sunday.
+The Gamecocks (32-2) will take on 10th-seeded Creighton in the Greensboro Region for a spot in the Final Four on Sunday.

 The Tar Heels cut South Carolina’s 13-point fourth-quarter lead to five down the stretch.
 But each time, Boston got her team back on track with her 27th straight double-double.
 The All-American also scored her team’s final 13 points.